Axel3246/Smart-TrafficAgent-TEC/README.md

 ### Prerequisites

-1. Be sure to have the lastest version of Python available in your computer. <a href="https://www.python.org/downloads/">Download Python </a> from the official website if you do not currently possess the lastest version.
+1. Be sure to have the lastest version of Python available in your computer. <a target="_blank" href="https://www.python.org/downloads/">Download Python </a> from the official website if you do not currently possess the lastest version.

 2. Verify you have pip installed in your computer.
 You can check by running the following command in your terminal.